microsoft/vscode-docs/docs/cpp/config-msvc.md

 ## Start VS Code from the Developer Command Prompt

-To build and debug code with MSVC in VS Code, you need to start VS Code from a "Developer Command Prompt" for Visual Studio.
+To build and debug code with MSVC in VS Code, you need to start VS Code from a **Developer Command Prompt for Visual Studio**.
 (An ordinary Windows command prompt, or a Bash prompt, does not have the necessary environment variables set.)

-1. To open the developer command prompt, start typing "Developer" in the Windows Start menu, and you should see it appear in the list of suggestions.
+1. To open the Developer Command Prompt for VS, start typing "Developer" in the Windows Start menu, and you should see it appear in the list of suggestions.
 The exact name depends on which version of Visual Studio or the Visual Studio Build Tools you have installed.
 Click on the item to open the prompt.

 ![Developer Command Prompt](images/msvc/developer-cmd-prompt-menu.png)